desmos-labs/desmos/docs/developers/msgs/create-relationship.md

   "value": {
-    "sender": "<Desmos address that's creating the relationship>", "receiver": "<Desmos address that's receiving the relationship>", "subspace": "<Subspace of a relationship>"
+    "sender": "<Desmos address that's creating the relationship>", "receiver": "<Desmos address that's receiving the relationship>", "subspace": "<Subspace of the relationship>"
   }
 }
 ```